All Episodes

 I'm not going to give you my name.

-I got a news flesh.
+I got a news flash.

 That's contempt of court.

-If you've got probable cause for a search, probable cause for an arrest, uh they've gone through and you're getting your due process rights, you need to give your name.
+If you've got probable cause for a search, probable cause for an arrest, they've gone through and you're getting your due process rights, you need to give your name.

 And if you don't, they need to hold these people in the slammer for two, three, four, five, six months until they give their name.

-Uh and and, you know, I don't want to get too philosophical here in this monologue, but but the best definition of freedom is really the absence of force.
+We're talking about basically making certain that our due process rights or our right to freedom and safety and, you know, I don't want to get too philosophical here in this monologue, but the best definition of freedom is really the absence of force.

-You know, it's called free to choose.
+You know, it's called Free to Choose.

 That's really what freedom is.